 I guess all that rain is good for something, because our markets are filled with seasonal local produce that is fresh and far less expensive than buying produce in the US.
 I get sticker shock when I’m back in the US and buy produce and (gag) the honey in the bear.
 My honey is so local that the beekeeper lives down the street and it costs just €5 for 500 grams.
 I pay a visit to the local butcher and buy meat for the week for usually around €20 for five nights of dinners.
 It’s definitely cheaper to eat healthy in Italy.

 Let’s not forget about wine!
 If I get sticker shock over fruits and veggies, buying wine in the US damn near gives me a heart attack.
-We have access to some of the best wine at ridiculously cheap prices.
+We have access to some really good wine at ridiculously cheap prices.
 And when I’m having one of those days where the other stuff just frustrates me to no end, I have a glass of wine with dinner.
-Wine makes everything better
+Wine makes everything better.

 On Travel Blogging and Work

-Grand Canyon University has been a fantastic place for me to hone my social media and communication management skills over the last seven years and all the support and creative freedom I’ve had there has certainly had a direct impact on this website, speaking engagements, and that we’ve become digital influencers in the social space.
-I won’t be leaving Grand Canyon University anytime soon, in case you were wondering.
-With location independence and seven weeks of vacation each year, I can run this travel blog practically full time while currently maintaining my career in communications.
+Grand Canyon University was a fantastic place for me to hone my social media and communication management skills over the last seven years, and all the support and creative freedom I’ve had there has certainly had a direct impact on this website, speaking engagements, and that we’ve become digital influencers in the social space.

 Luxe Adventure Traveler was named as one of the top travel blogs to watch in 2013 by the Huffington Post and has been featured on CNN, Telegraph, BuzzFeed, USA Today, and Travel + Leisure.
 As a social media expert, I’m now speaking at top conferences in both the travel and higher education industries including ITB Berlin, UBTech, Society of American Travel Writers, and TBEX.